 Check it right now!

 Sensory Processing Disorder or other sensory processing issues are a condition that frequently affects children.
 Effective treatment of this condition cannot be carried out without studying sensory integration.
 This term was first introduced in 1972, and for four decades since it was appeared, the discussions about the concept and its application have not wound down.
 This topic has even become somewhat of a controversy, dividing the occupational psychiatry field into two camps.
 While some scholars believed sensory interaction disorders didn’t exist at all, other psychiatrists put great effort into researching the topic, and thanks to those scholars we now have a strong foundation for further study of the concept.
+So, in excerpt of the essay below we wanted to shed some light on this topic as a part of our custom writings sample rubric.

 Generally, the term “sensory interaction” refers to the process of the brain receiving, processing and using sensory information for building our model of the world.
 This is why issues in the process of sensory processing often result in the lack of sensory feedback.
 Sensory integration, on the other hand, is the function of the brain that deals with identifying the senses and combining them to improve the way we react to the outside world.
 Under normal circumstances, both of these processes happen automatically.
 The five senses that are crucial for sensory integration are taste, hearing, touch, vision, and smell.